Benjamin Wolozin: Stress granules and neurodegenerative diseases

 The stress granule/LLPS hypothesis is important because it identifies new directions for therapeutic intervention for tauopathies and other neurodegenerative diseases.
-Dr. Wolozin has developed methods to analyze the pathological RNA granules and stress granules that accumulate in brain diseases.
+Wolozin has developed methods to analyze the pathological RNA granules and stress granules that accumulate in brain diseases.
 He has also developed a series of compounds that potently and effectively inhibit TDP-43 aggregation in multiple neuronal models.
-In 2014, Dr. Wolozin combined forces with Glenn Larsen, Ph.D. to co-found the biotechnology company, Aquinnah Pharmaceuticals.
-Aquinnah Pharmaceuticals Inc. is dedicated to developing novel medicines to treat neurodegenerative diseases, and using a technology platform that focuses on the roles of RNA binding proteins, RNA metabolism and stress granules in neurodegenerative diseases.
+In 2014, Wolozin combined forces with Glenn Larsen to co-found the biotechnology company, Aquinnah Pharmaceuticals.